With over 1 billion active users, Instagram is undoubtedly one of the most far-reaching social media networks you can use for marketing purposes.

 Posting to Instagram consistently can help businesses find resonance with their audience and grow better, but doing it right is just as important.
 Here's how to post to your Instagram account step-by-step.

-1. Tap the + icon at the bottom of your screen.
+1. Tap the + icon at the top of your screen.

-See that plus sign ("+") in the center of the image above?
+See that plus sign [+] in the image above?
 That's your starting point.
 See that post from our culture account?
 That's your end point.
 Click that plus sign and you'll be ready for the next step, below.

 Instagram will show you the photos already saved to your phone.
 Choose one of those to post.
-Alternatively, you can click "Photo" or "Video" in the bottom to take a photo or video within the Instagram app itself, if you don't already have an image you want to use.
+Alternatively, you can click on the camera icon to take a photo or video within the Instagram app itself, if you don't already have an image you want to use.

 You aren't limited to just a square image on Instagram.
 You can actually share horizontal or vertical images as well.
 To get more of your image seen, pinch the screen of the photo you've selected on the Library screen.